kachok/hitman/docs/report.md

 (select prefix, count(*) as dict from languages l, dictionary d where l.id=d.language_id group by prefix) b where a.prefix=b.prefix order by a.prefix asc;

+####ESL HIT
+The ESL HIT takes the translation that are retrieved from the translation HIT and posts them to MTurk to be edited for grammatical and stylistic errors.
+The HIT consists of 5 sentences, four of which are translations that need editing and one of which is a control sentence.
+The four translations are English translations of consecutive sentences from the original foriegn language document.
+The control sentence is taken from the English language page that obtained by following the English language link on the original foreign language page, using Wikipydia.
+The controls are currently graded using a model which attempts to trace corrected words to their source words; this method could potentially be improved by using a second pass HIT to grade the control sentences.
+The ESL HIT pipeline is run as follows:
+Run the following once per HIT batch:
+*sh reload_all.sh
+*python generate_esl_hits.py (--reload if want to re-query for all control sentences, otherwise controls from last run will be used. must be run with --reload on first run, since --reload will build the controls.log file which will be used in future runs.)
+*python add_esl_hits_to_mturk.py
+Run the following periodically while HITs are still outstanding:
+*python multitest.py
+*python buffer_update.py
+*python process_qc.py
+*confirm approvals/rejections using apprej.log and DB tables *python approve_reject.py
+*python repost_hits.py

 ###Running HITs
 ####Overview
 ####HITs design and process